teddynote-lab/mcp-usecase/README.md

 ### 1. Generate JSON File

-Run the following command in each example directory to generate the necessary JSON file:
+Run the following command in each case directory to generate the necessary JSON file:

 ```bash
 # Activate virtual environment